ruanmartinelli/csv-sniffer/README.md

 # csv-sniffer

-listens for .csv attachments from an email account
+listens for .csv attachments of an email account